-So I hope these few simple tips might help you choose a swimsuit which you feel fabulous in and which ultimately gives you confidence.
+I hope these few simple tips might help you choose a swimsuit which you feel fabulous in and which ultimately gives you confidence.

 For me honestly, it makes me feel much better about myself.
 It’s just not kind to an ageing ego to see a hair farm sprouting out all over your body (unless of course that’s how you prefer to look – I’m not judging – we are all different.)

 Sequins and Sand Resort and Plus-Size Swimwear

 I think it’s the best swimsuit for older women.
-It’s a Capriosca one piece long sleeved in graphic floral, with a zip front, and it fits me perfectly.
+It’s a Capriosca * one piece long sleeved in graphic floral, with a zip front, and it fits me perfectly.
 I’m wearing a Size 12.
 I love the long length sleeves and high neck because I like to be #sunsmart these days.
 It also holds me in well in all the right places, and I feel great in it.

 Sequins and Sand design and sell fabulous resort wear and plus-size swimwear of all descriptions.
 If you need a little support, or some FREE styling advice then pop over to the Sequins and Sand website for some help from the experts.

 To Bikini or Not?
+Older Women in Bikinis.

 By all means buy a bikini if you love them.
 Our bodies are instruments not ornaments and we should be proud of them whatever their shape.
 I’m all for bikini confidence if you can muster it.
 After 2 caesarean sections, and not keeping up with the prescribed tummy exercises, I’m afraid a bikini is just not for me.